-From 1 September 2021, an online version of the Hospice New Zealand Syringe Driver competency programme, previously developed by Hospice Waikato will be available to a wider range of locations, via the hospices listed below.
+From 1 September 2021, an online version of the Hospice New Zealand Syringe Driver competency programme, previously developed by Hospice Waikato, was made available to a wider range of locations, via the hospices listed below.

 This blended learning approach consists of 2 hours online training, followed by a 1.5 hour practical competency workshop.

 Online learning is available to people whose local hospice service is listed below:

 - Harbour Hospice – North Shore including Orewa and Warkworth, Auckland

 - Hospice Kaipara

 - Hospice Mid-Northland – Kerikeri

 - Hospice Waikato